Pelham Park and City Island Railway: Horse drawn railway

 The line was incorporated as two companies on August 30, 1884; the Pelham Park Railroad Company and the City Island Railroad.
 The two would connect end to end at Marshall's Corner on Rodman's Neck, just short of the bridge to City Island.
 At the time the territory to be traversed lay entirely within the Town of Pelham in Westchester County.
-The Pelham Park Railroad Company was designated as the operator of the narrow gauge system.
+The Pelham Park Railroad Company, with Samuel McMillan as president, was designated as the operator of the system.
+The narrow gauge track was constructed of 30 lb rail and was equipped with 16 horses, 9 horse cars, and 2 freight cars.
 The line opened from the Cass Gilbert-designed Bartow station to Marshall's Corner on May 20, 1887.
 Five days later operations were extended across the bridge to City Island and along City Island Avenue to Brown's Hotel.
 By 1892 the line had reached Belden's Point, its final terminal.
 The length of the combined system was 3.2 mi.

 On April 8, 1889, an accident occurred.
 Several hundred passengers had taken the Harlem River Branch Railroad to Bartow station, where they transferred to horse-drawn cars for the trip to City Island; six passenger cars were augmented by two horse-drawn flatbed freight cars, on which 50–60 of the passengers were conveyed, many of them standing.
 The lead car overturned on a sharp curve approaching the City Island Bridge, resulting in many injuries, some of them severe.
 There were reports that the driver was intoxicated; officials of the railroad denied that, but stated that he might have been guilty of reckless driving.

 In 1895, New York City annexed what is now the East Bronx, including the area through which the horsecars ran.
 The same year, City Island resident Richard S. Williams filed a complaint with the Board of State Railroad Commissioners that the two companies were unlawfully double-charging passengers.
 Mr. Williams contends that as the two companies were "practically one railroad line", they should be charging a single 5-cent fare, instead of the 5 cents being individually charged by each.